-You must read and understand these warnings and 'This garment provides limited protection against heat and flames Minimize exposure to heat.
+- · This garment provides limited protection against heat and flames.
+Minimize exposure to heat.
 You may be burned without warning or without receiving damage to garment.
 Avoid contact with hot objects.
-Skin burns occur when skin reaches a temperature of 118 F. Fires burn at temperatures up to 2000 F.

-·Moisture and/or compression in your garment may reduce protection.

-- · Exertion in hot conditions may result in heat exhaustion or poor judgment.
-If you feel dizziness, dehydration, loss of focus, or shortness of breath, get to a safe area, remove this garment, and seek medical - · Do not use this garment if it is damaged or dirty, because dirty or damaged garments will NOT provide the intended protection.
+Skin burns occur when skin reaches a temperature of 118 F. Fires burn at temperatures up to 2000 F. - Moisture and/or compression in your garment may reduce protection.
+Exertion in hot conditions may result in heat exhaustion or poor judgment. - If you feel dizziness, dehydration, loss of focus, or shortness of breath, get to a safe area, remove - this garment, and seek medical attention.

-ALWAYS follow manufacturer's cleaning instructions.

-This garment has limited useful life.
-You must inspect regularly and - retire when appropriate according to the User Instruction, Safety and Training Guide.
-See also NFPA 1851.
+Do not use this garment if it is damaged or dirty, because dirty or damaged garments will NOT provide the intended protection and may expose you to carcinogenic products of combustion. - ALWAYS follow manufacturer's cleaning instructions. - This garment has limited useful life.
+You must inspect regularly and retire when appropriate according to the User Instruction, Safety and Training Guide